 Construction mats: Constructions, swamp and timber mats (herein referred to as “construction mats”) are generic terms used to describe structures that distribute equipment weight to prevent wetland damage while facilitating passage and providing work platforms for workers and equipment.
 They are comprised of sheets or mats made from a variety of materials in various sizes.
 A timber mat consists of large timbers bolted or cabled together.
 Corduroy roads, which are not considered to be construction mats, are cut trees and/or saplings with the crowns and branches removed, and the trunks lined up next to one another.
 Corduroy roads are typically installed as permanent structures.
 Like construction mats, they are considered as fill whether they are installed temporarily or permanently

+Cumulative effects: See “Direct, indirect, secondary, and cumulative effects.”

 Direct, indirect, secondary, and cumulative effects:

 Direct Effects: The loss of aquatic ecosystem within the footprint of the discharge of dredged or fill material.
 Direct effects are caused by the action and occur at the same time and place.